-The origins of Ugly Truck Day are largely unknown.
-Here’s what we can say for sure:
+The origins of Ugly Truck Day are largely unknown, but we know this for sure:

 Each year several states hold “ugly truck” competitions.
 While varying in their rules, each is a showcase for the contestants’ well-used pick-ups, vans, and sport utility vehicles.
 Entries can range from ancient, hobbling wrecks to ornately adorned art trucks.